 In this new order, the line-up will go through the quarter turns once again so the top placements can be selected.
 The competitor line-up shuffle can be a one-time thing or it can go through a few different rounds.

-Individual Presentation Stage Walk (The Total Package)
+Individual Presentation Stage Walk

 The stage walk takes place at pre-judging as well as the night show.
 Each lady will be judged individually.
 During the stage walk athletes will be scored based on: